-GRE scores and transcripts of all undergraduate and any graduate work should be uploaded online (Code 2925 for Institution, no code for Department).
-We do not require any subject tests in the GREs.
 Applicants should have a CGPA* of 3.0 or higher (*cumulative undergraduate grade point average).
 The EEB program is competitive, and average GPA admission scores are generally 3.5 for MS, and 3.8 for PhD applicants.
 For international applicants with different grading systems (e.g., 0-100), submitted scores will be considered in relation to the top scores of the grading system in that country.
 Applicants will also be asked to list the names and email addresses of three individuals who are willing to write online letters of recommendation.
 They will be contacted after you have submitted your application for review.
+We no longer accept GRE scores for the Masters or PhD programs in EEB.

 International applicants who do not speak English as their native language must take a language proficiency exam and upload their scores upon application.
 In line with the general UB grad school requirements, the EEB Program accepts TOEFL, IELTS, PTE, CAE, and CPE scores.
 In order to be considered for funding through a Teaching Assistantship (TA), international applicants should have a TOEFL iBT score of at least 100, or higher, an IELTS score of 7.5 or higher, a minimum PTE Academic score of 55 with no individual section sub-score below 50, or a score above 200 on the Cambridge English Scale (=Grade A for CAE, Grade C for CPE).

-January 15, 2020 is the deadline to be considered for funding.
+January 15th is the deadline to be considered for funding (please see note about TA funding in the 'Funding' section below)

-March 1, 2020 is the final date we will accept any applications.
+May 1st is the final date we will accept PhD applications.

 If you have any questions or concerns about the application process, contact us at firstname.lastname@example.org.